bemosior/PHPasswordPusher/README.md

 ## Overview
-A user will enter the sensitive information (password, etc.) into the pwlink script, set a view and time limit, and receive a link.
+A user will enter the sensitive information (password, etc.) into the link form, set a view and time limit, and receive a link.
 That link is communicated to the intended recipient, who then can retrieve the sensitive information until the view or time limits are breached.